natwonglakhon/House_price_modelling/Readme.md

 - Fit the scaler on training data only.
 Fitting on the full dataset leaks test information into the model.
 - Data quality has a real impact.
 Removing the capped $500k values gave a noticeable improvement in R2.
 - Linear regression has limits.
 When the underlying relationships are non-linear, the model will hit a ceiling no matter how well you tune it.
+- Random Forest handles non-linearity well but comes at a cost of higher training time and less interpretability.

 ---

 ## Future Improvements

-- Try Random Forest or XGBoost, which typically reach above 0.80 R2 on this dataset
+- Try XGBoost to see if it can push R2 beyond the Random Forest result
 - Explore additional feature engineering, such as rooms per household or bedrooms per room
 - Add a correlation heatmap to better understand which features actually matter
-- Run hyperparameter tuning with `GridSearchCV`
+- Run hyperparameter tuning with `GridSearchCV` on the Random Forest

 ---